Private Jet Travel To Turkey (Türkiye)

 • Currency: The local currency is the Turkish Lira (TRY).
 Credit cards are widely accepted, but carrying some cash is advisable for smaller establishments.

 Antalya offers a perfect blend of history, culture, and natural beauty.
-Whether you’re exploring ancient ruins, relaxing on beautiful beaches, or enjoying the vibrant local culture, Antalya provides an unforgettable experience for every traveller.
+You can explore ancient ruins and relax on beautiful beaches.
+You can also enjoy the vibrant local culture.
+Antalya provides an unforgettable experience for every traveller.

 9. Sumela Monastery – Trabzon

-Sumela Monastery, also known as the Monastery of the Virgin Mary, is a Greek Orthodox monastery located on the steep cliffs of the Pontic Mountains in the Maçka district of Trabzon Province, Turkey.
-Founded in 386 AD during the reign of Roman Emperor Theodosius I, the monastery is renowned for its dramatic location, historical significance, and stunning frescoes.
+Sumela Monastery, also known as the Monastery of the Virgin Mary, is a Greek Orthodox monastery.
+It is located on the steep cliffs of the Pontic Mountains in the Maçka district of Trabzon Province, Turkey.
+The monastery was founded in 386 AD during the reign of Roman Emperor Theodosius I. It is renowned for its dramatic location and also known for its historical significance and stunning frescoes.
 It has been a significant religious and cultural site for centuries, attracting visitors with its unique architecture and breathtaking views.

 Key Points